kiali/kiali.io/content/en/docs/Configuration/authentication/_index.md

 Kiali supports five authentication mechanisms.

-* The default authentication strategy for OpenShift clusters is `openshift`.
+- The default authentication strategy for OpenShift clusters is `openshift`.
-* The default authentication strategy for all other Kubernetes clusters is `token`.
+- The default authentication strategy for all other Kubernetes clusters is `token`.

 All mechanisms other than `anonymous` support [limiting per-user namespace access control]({{<relref "../rbac" >}}).

+For multi-cluster, only `anonymous` and `openid` are currently supported.

 Read the dedicated page of each authentication strategy to learn more.